OECD Home › Regional, rural and urban development › Publications & Documents

 Publications & Documents

-This workshop is organised by the Urban Research Centre, University of Western Sydney within the framework of the OECD LEED project on local economic strategies for shrinking and ageing labour markets
+Partners of the OECD LEED project on "Local economic strategies for shrinking and ageing labour markets", a 2013-2014 study.

 The ITF Transport Outlook 2013 presents and discusses global scenarios concerning the development of transport volumes through 2050.
 The analysis highlights the impact of alternative economic growth scenarios on passenger and freight flows and the consequences of rapid urbanisation outside the OECD.